 You’ll be the talk of prom if you opt for a bold, untraditional colour for your suit, as shown below.
 Tie your outfit together with a tie and or pocket square that complement the suit’s colouring or, if you decide you want to make an entrance, dial it up with a bright printed shirt.

 Colour doesn’t always have to be loud.
-This beautifully tailored brown ecru check suit from Moss has bags of vintage charm, thanks to its unconventional shade and classic fit – a perfect blend of traditional and modern.
+This beautifully tailored aqua tweed suit from Moss has bags of vintage charm, thanks to its unconventional shade and classic fabric – a perfect blend of traditional and modern.

 You need a shirt.
 Match the fit to your suit: skinny, slim or tailored.
 And you have to get the style right.